ananddeepsingh/singtel-table/README.md

     />
 ```

-## if need to show checkbox then use below snippet
+if need to show radiobutton then use below snippet

 ```
 <SingtelTable